Nastaran-Afshar/csp451-checkpoint1-Nastaran/README.md

 Open the Developer Tools console (F12 or Ctrl+Shift+I in most browsers).

-2. You should see:
+2. Under the Console tab, you should see:

-    pgsql

-    Copy code

     CSP451 CheckPoint 1: JavaScript loaded successfully.